bartosz-antosik/vscode-spellright/README.md

 ### Multiple languages in one document

 Language selector allows to select more than one language.
-Document is then spelled using all of the dictionaries and when a token (word) is considered correct **in one of the dictionaries** it is considered spelled correctly.
+Document is then spelled using all of the dictionaries and when a token (word) is considered correct **in one of the dictionaries** it is considered as spelled correctly.
 When it is not, then suggestions for all selected languages are shown.

 Language can also be switched by using In-Document command <code>spellcheck&#x2d;language</code> placed within document: